SalemSaiid/bookmarks/README.md

-# Card Game test with Docker, Symfony5 and Angular11
+# Bookmaks project test with Docker, Symfony5

 This is a simple project (Card Game)